 Salt: about a t in mine, negligible, since 1 T is less than about a penny.

 Final Frugal Judgment: Thanks Betty, but no thanks, I liked the Book better than what’s at the “Box” Office.
-Scalloped Potato Recipe.
+Scalloped Potatoes, Like the ones your Grandma Made.